ingwinlu/ssg_reloader/README.md

 ssg_reloader
 ============

-Serves Files statically via http, detects file changes, injects js code to check for changes and forces browser to reload
+ssg_reloader is a static site generation development server, which injects js into html to force browser reloads on file changes.

 ##Usage
 `ssgreloader -h`